Philadelphia City Council: History

 While William Penn's original 1691 charter for the city of Philadelphia included a "common council" with appointed members, no records exist of this body ever having been convened.
 Its successor, the Proprietor's Charter of 1701, constituted the city as a municipal corporation with a non-elected council made up of major city officials who selected their own successors.
 The colonial city government was abolished during the American Revolution and replaced in 1789 with an elected council including fifteen aldermen and thirty common councillors; these then elected a mayor and recorder who also were members of the council.
 In 1796, a bicameral city council was created including a 20-member Common Council elected annually and 12-member Select Council elected every three years; the sizes of both bodies increased with the population of the city, peaking at 149 members of Common Council and 41 in Select Council, the largest municipal legislature in the US.
 It was replaced with a single 21-member chamber in 1919, which remained in effect until the adoption of a Home Rule charter in 1951.

 Composition and term

 The 1951 Home Rule Charter established the council as the legislative arm of Philadelphia municipal government, consisting of seventeen members.
 Ten council members are elected by district and seven from the city at large.
 At-large council members are elected using limited voting with limited nomination in which voters may only select five candidates on the ballot, and which guarantees that two minority-party or independent candidates are elected.
 Each is elected for a term of four years with no limit on the number of terms that may be served.

 The members of City Council elect from among themselves a president, who serves as the regular chairperson of council meetings.
 In consultation with the majority of council members, the President appoints members to the various standing committees of the council.
 The president is also responsible for selecting and overseeing most Council employees.

+Philadelphia City Councilmembers are some of the highest paid city councilors in the United States, receiving a base salary of $165,941 as of 2026.